-To clarify, for investments through systematic investment routes such as Systematic Investment Plans (SIP), Systematic Transfer Plans (STP), Flex STP, Capital Appreciation STP, IDCW Transfer, Trigger etc. the units will be allotted as per the closing NAV of the day on which the funds are available for utilization by the Target Scheme irrespective of the installment date of the SIP, STP or record date of IDCW etc.

-- "Switch Out" shall be treated as redemption application and accordingly, closing NAV of the day will be applicable based on the cut-off time for redemption followed for various type of schemes. - "Switch In" shall be treated as purchase application and accordingly for unit allotment, closing NAV of the day will be applicable on which the funds are available for utilization.

-Redemptions including switch-outs:

-In respect of valid applications received upto 3.00 pm on a business day by the Mutual Fund, same day's closing NAV shall be applicable.

-In respect of valid applications received after the cut off time by the Mutual Fund: the closing NAV of the next business day.

-e.g.: If an investor submits redemption request at 2.00 pm on Monday, the same shall be processed at the closing NAV of Monday.
-If an investor submits redemption request at 3.30 pm on Monday, the same shall be processed at the closing NAV of Tuesday.
+Investment Plans (SIP), Systematic Transfer Plans (STP), Flex STP, Capital Appreciation STP, IDCW Transfer, Trigger etc. the units will be allotted as per the closing NAV of the day on which the funds are available for utilization by the Target Scheme irrespective of the installment date of the SIP, STP or record date of IDCW etc. - "Switch Out" shall be treated as redemption application and accordingly, closing NAV of the day will be applicable based on the cut-off time for redemption followed for various type of schemes. - "Switch In" shall be treated as purchase application and accordingly for unit allotment, closing NAV of the day will be applicable on which the funds are available for utilization.
+Redemptions including switch-outs: In respect of valid applications received upto 3.00 pm on a business day by the Mutual Fund, same day's closing NAV shall be applicable.
+In respect of valid applications received after the cut off time by the Mutual Fund: the closing NAV of the next business day. e.g.: If an investor submits redemption request at 2.00 pm on Monday, the same shall be processed at the closing NAV of Monday.
+If an investor submits redemption request at 3.30 pm on Monday, the same shall be processed at the closing NAV of Tuesday, assuming that Monday and Tuesday, both are working day for the Scheme.
+Minimum amount purchase/redemption/switches for Minimum Purchase Amount: Rs.
+5,000/- in multiples of Re.
+1 Minimum Purchase Amount for switch ins: Rs.5,000/- and any amount thereafter Minimum additional application amount - Rs.
+1000/- in multiples of Re.1 Minimum additional application amount for switch ins - Rs.
+1000/- and any amount thereafter Scheme Int Formation Document 69

-Minimum for Rs.
-5,000/- (plus in multiple of Re.
-1) amount purchase/redemption/switches Minimum application amount for switch ins -Rs.
-5,000/- and any amount thereafter Additional Purchase Rs.
-1,000/- (plus in multiple of Re.1) Minimum additional purchase amount for switch ins - Rs.
-1,000/- and any amount thereafter For applications under systematic transactions, investors should refer to the details regarding the amount in the section 'Special product/facility available on ongoing basis'.
+For applications under systematic transactions, investors should refer to the details regarding the amount in the section 'Special product/facility available on ongoing basis'.
 Minimum Redemption Amount: Any amount Accounts Statements 1.
 The Consolidated Account Statement (CAS) for each calendar month will be issued on or before fifteenth day of succeeding month to the investors who have provided valid Permanent Account Number (PAN).
 Further, CAS will be sent via email where any of the folios consolidated has an email id or to the email id of the first unit holder as per KYC records.
 2. For folios not included in the Consolidated Account Statement (CAS), the AMC shall henceforth issue account statement to the investors on a monthly basis, pursuant to any financial transaction in such folios on or before fifteenth day of succeeding month.
 3. The AMC shall send an allotment confirmation specifying the units allotted by way of email and/or SMS within 5 Business Days of receipt of valid application/transaction to the Unit holders registered e-mail address and/ or mobile number.

-In case of a specific request received from the unit holder, the AMC shall provide the account statement to the investors within

-- 5 business days from the receipt of such request. - 5.
+In case of a specific request received from the unit holder, the AMC shall provide the account statement to the investors within 5 business days from the receipt of such request.
 In the case of joint holding in a folio, the first named Unit holder shall receive the CAS/account statement.
 The holding pattern has to be same in all folios across Mutual Funds for CAS.
+Further, in case if no transaction has taken place in a folio during the period of six months ended September 30 and March 31, the CAS